 These cupcakes are in remembrance of that near-tragic birthday party.

-My tastes have changed significantly, now that I’m older and am willing to eat anything considered edible.
+My tastes have changed significantly, now that I’m older and am willing to eat anything considered edible, especially if it’s oozing with chocolate.
 I can presently enjoy this dessert, a moist and spongy chocolate cake speckled with mini chips and topped with a thick and fluffy vanilla buttercream.

 Tastes may change throughout the years, but memories will last forever.
 Mom, if you’re reading this, you should know that I have not forgotten your betrayal, even 20+ years later.